julien-arino/3MC-2024-02-Potch/index.md

 ## African Mathematical School on Quantitative Biology: Applications in Epidemiology, Ecology and Cancer

-These are some slides and some code for a course taught during the 3MC African Mathematical School on Quantitative Biology: Applications in Epidemiology, Ecology and Cancer, held at Northwest University (Potchefstroom) in February 2024.
+Here are some slides and material for the 3MC African Mathematical School on Quantitative Biology: Applications in Epidemiology, Ecology and Cancer, held at Northwest University (Potchefstroom) in February 2024.

 On the [GitHub version](https://github.com/julien-arino/3MC-2024-02-Potch/) of the page, you have access to all the files.
 You can also download the entire repository by clicking the buttons on the left.
 (You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)

 Feel free to use the material in these slides or in the folders.
-If you find this useful, I will be happy to know.
+If you find this useful, we will be happy to know.

+### Slides Stéphanie

+### Slides Patrick

+### Slides Jacek

+### Slides James

+You can find James' slides on his [web page](https://jameswatmough.github.io/teaching/).

-### Slides
+### Slides Julien

 Please note that at present, the slides are work in progress.
 I will be updating them as the course progresses.